Oakley Hall III

 Oakley "Tad" Hall III (May 26, 1950 – February 13, 2011) was an American playwright, director, and author.
-In 1978, after a very promising beginning to his career, he suffered massive head injuries in a fall from a bridge, and spent decades in recovery and in the process of creating a new life.
+The co-founder and first artistic director of Lexington Conservatory Theatre, in 1978 he suffered a traumatic brain injury in a fall from a bridge; he spent decades in recovery and in the process of creating a new life.
+He is the subject of the 2004 documentary The Loss of Nameless Things.